-Several endowed gifts to the university have been designated by the Board of Trustees for the support of research in the Law School.
-These include the Homer Strong Research Fund, in honor of Homer Strong, LL.B.
+Existing research funds in Cornell Law School include the Homer Strong Research Fund, established in honor of Homer Strong, LL.B.
 1897; the William G. McRoberts Professor of Research in the Administration of the Law; and a gift from Roger C. Hyatt, LL.M.
 1913.
-Additional research funds are derived from the Milton and Eleanor Gould Endowment Fund, established in 1980; the Leo Nevas Fund, in support of human rights and honoring Leo Nevas, J.D.
-1936; and the Elizabeth and Arthur Reich Endowment Fund, which benefits the Berger International Legal Studies Program of Cornell Law School, also provide funds to support faculty research.
+The Milton and Eleanor Gould Endowment Fund, established in 1980; the Leo Nevas Fund, in support of human rights and honoring Leo Nevas, J.D.
+1936; and the Elizabeth and Arthur Reich Endowment Fund, which benefits the Berger International Legal Studies Program at Cornell Law School, also provide funds to support faculty research.

-The Walter T. Southworth, A.B.
+Most comprehensively, the Walter T. Southworth, A.B.
 1925, LL.B.
-1927, Faculty Research Fund- a gift of endowment established to support the educational research programs of the Cornell Law School.
-Tthe donor's intention is that the Allan R. Tessler Dean use the income from the fund be used at the discretion of the dean to promote the school’s faculty research and to generally enhance the development of the school.
+1927, Faculty Research Fund provides support to the educational research programs of Cornell Law School.
+Tthe donor's intention is that the Allan R. Tessler Dean use the income from the fund to promote faculty research and generally enhance the development of the school.